 To get back to the ship just continue along Front Street and turn right and you will be back on the same road as the beach.

-Hope you enjoyed your relaxing day at the beach in St Maarten!
+We hope you enjoyed your relaxing day at the beach in St Maarten!